mj555/algorithms/README.md

 and operational efficiency, reliability, and safety.
 2. Machine Learning and Data Mining algorithms that reveal how they arrive at their decisions/insights in a human-interpretable form.
-This session will explore work that has been done and is to be done along these lines and others to apply machine learning to human space exploration.
+This github will explore work that has been done and is to be done along these lines and others to apply machine learning to human space exploration.

 ![](https://github.com/mj555/modules/blob/master/output_GLK8jZ(1).gif)